 However, make sure you avoid rolls with shrimp or crunchy fish since they are fried and do more harm than good.
 Opt for lean fillings like tuna to get some protein without consuming tons of unhealthy fats.

 If you often suffer from mid-afternoon energy slumps, ditch your chocolate bar and eat a few sushi rolls instead.
 Rice contains carbohydrates that fuel your body and keep you feeling fuller and energized for hours.

 It’s better to choose brown rice that’s less refined than white rice.
 It will help you lower the risk of a sugar crash later.
 Eating sushi packed with lots of vegetables is a quick way to boost your energy and brainpower.

 6. Improve your digestion

 Many kinds of sushi contain rice vinegar, which is gentle on your digestive system and helps keep your digestive system humming along steadily.
 There is no need to eat a lot of sushi, a couple of sushi rolls twice a week will be enough to improve your digestion and stay slim and healthy.

 7. Sushi is low in calories

-Even though this doesn’t apply to all kinds of sushi, many sushi rolls are low in calories and they are a good addition to your diet if you want to shed pounds or just keep your weight off.
-Choose sushi rolls that contain plenty of vegetables, such as cucumber, avocado and carrots and stay away from rolls that has cream cheese, mayonnaise or other creamy fillings in it.
-Since fish is low in calories as well, rolls that have tuna, salmon or shrimp are also good options.
+Even though this doesn’t apply to all kinds of sushi, many sushi rolls are low in calories, and they are a good addition to your diet if you want to shed pounds or keep your weight off.
+Choose sushi rolls that contain plenty of vegetables, such as cucumber, avocado, and carrots, and stay away from rolls that have cream cheese, mayonnaise, or other creamy fillings in them.
+Since fish is low in calories, rolls that have tuna, salmon, or shrimp are also good options.